All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I need to take tirzepatide forever?

 Current evidence supports long-term use for weight maintenance.
 Obesity is a chronic condition, and stopping treatment typically leads to weight regain.
-Your provider can help you develop a sustainable long-term plan that may include dose optimization or periodic reassessment.
+Your provider can help you develop a sustainable long-term plan that may include dose improvement or periodic reassessment.

 Keep Building on Your Progress